non/streamrec/README.md

 boiler-plate shard between each of these, differing only by the number of parameters.

-There is currently a real risk of name collisions, since its not possible to use `reify` while generating fresh names.
-I still don't fully understand quasi-quoting but that may be able to solve the problems.
+There is currently a small risk of name collisions, since it's not possible to use `reify` while generating fresh names.
+Unless you like to begin your names with double-underscores (e.g. `__n`) it won't be a problem.

-I was tempted to build the trees "by hand".
-This would fix the naming problem and make it easier to abstract across arity.
-It would also make the macros 2.10 compatible (ultimately I'd like to use this technique in Spire).
-Unfortunately these instances are so large that building the trees by hand becomes complete unreadable.

-Any suggestions on the best way to proceed would be appreciated.